 If you set targets with suppliers, make them Science-based targets to ensure they fit with the Paris Agreement.
 This helps you stay on the right track and ensure you work towards the overarching climate goals.
 Here, it’s crucial you understand the actions that with help you achieve these KPIs in order to be able to monitor them.

 Step 5: Monitor the improvements throughout your supply chain.

-Once you have new- or adapted suppliers as part of your supply chain, it’s important to see if what you’re doing is actually working.
+Once you have new- or adapted suppliers as part of your supply chain- see if what you’re doing is actually working.